Shutterfly sues to shut down Kodak photo app

 Photo service Shutterfly Inc has sued to shut down an Eastman Kodak Co app that lets users purchase photo albums made from pictures stored on Facebook Inc's social media network, according to court documents.

-Shutterfly bought the Kodak Gallery online photo business for $23.8 million (15.6 million pounds) last year, and as part of the deal Kodak agreed not to set up a duplicate business, according to court documents.
+Shutterfly bought the Kodak Gallery online photo business for $23.8 million last year, and as part of the deal Kodak agreed not to set up a duplicate business, according to court documents.

 Shutterfly said in a complaint filed on Friday with the U.S. Bankruptcy Court in Manhattan that the "My Kodak Moments App" violates the sale agreement by setting up a competing business.